NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

    help@hpc.msstate.edu

-.. rubric::  Fill out the HPC2-NOAA User Account Request Confirmation Form
+** Fill out the HPC2-NOAA User Account Request Confirmation Form

 #.
 Click on the link provided in the email
 #.
 Fill out the form.